Toda people

-Toda people are a Dravidian ethnic group who live in the Indian state of Tamil Nadu.
-Before the 18th century and British colonisation, the Toda coexisted locally with other ethnic communities, including the Kota, Badaga and Kurumba, in a loose caste-like society, in which the Toda were the top ranking.
-During the 20th century, the Toda population has hovered in the range 700 to 900.
-Although an insignificant fraction of the large population of India, since the early 19th century the Toda have attracted "a most disproportionate amount of attention from anthropologists and other scholars because of their ethnological aberrancy" and "their unlikeness to their neighbours in appearance, manners, and customs".
-The study of their culture by anthropologists and linguists proved significant in developing the fields of social anthropology and ethnomusicology.
+The Toda people are a Dravidian ethnic group who live in the state of Tamil Nadu in southern India.
+Before the 18th century and British colonisation, the Toda coexisted locally with other ethnic communities, including the Kota, Badaga and Kurumba.
+During the 20th century, the Toda population has hovered in the range of 700 to 900.
+A small fraction of the large population of India, since the early 19th century the Toda have attracted "a most disproportionate amount of attention from anthropologists and other scholars because of their ethnological aberrancy" and "their unlikeness to their neighbours in appearance, manners, and customs".

 The Toda traditionally live in settlements called mund, consisting of three to seven small thatched houses, constructed in the shape of half-barrels and located across the slopes of the pasture, on which they keep domestic buffalo.
 Their economy was pastoral, based on the buffalo, whose dairy products they traded with neighbouring peoples of the Nilgiri Hills.
 Toda religion features the sacred buffalo; consequently, rituals are performed for all dairy activities as well as for the ordination of dairymen-priests.
 The religious and funerary rites provide the social context in which complex poetic songs about the cult of the buffalo are composed and chanted.

-Fraternal polyandry in traditional Toda society was fairly common; however, this practice has now been totally abandoned, as has female infanticide.
+Fraternal polyandry in traditional Toda society was fairly common; this practice has been totally abandoned, as has female infanticide.
 During the last quarter of the 20th century, some Toda pasture land was lost due to outsiders using it for agriculture or afforestation by the State Government of Tamil Nadu.
 This has threatened to undermine Toda culture by greatly diminishing the buffalo herds.
 Since the early 21st century, Toda society and culture have been the focus of an international effort at culturally sensitive environmental restoration.
-The Toda lands are now a part of The Nilgiri Biosphere Reserve, a UNESCO-designated International Biosphere Reserve; their territory is declared UNESCO World Heritage Site.
+The Toda lands are a part of The Nilgiri Biosphere Reserve, a UNESCO-designated International Biosphere Reserve; their territory is declared UNESCO World Heritage Site.